 What if instead of drawing lines and saying "no," we engaged media alongside the young people we influence?
 What if we provided fewer answers and asked more questions?

 Media is a powerful and pervasive influence in all of our lives.
 Having kids "opt out" of culture isn't possible in the long run, nor is it even desirable.
-If we are to become the ones helping to inaugurate God's Kingdom "on earth as it is in heaven," then Christians should be at the forefront of making and shaping culture--not hiding from it.
+If we are to be the ones inaugurating God's Kingdom "on earth as it is in heaven," then Christians should be at the forefront of making and shaping culture--not hiding from it.

-We cannot transform our culture with Kingdom values through disengagement and abstention or positioning ourselves alongside the mindlessly entertained masses.
+We cannot transform cultures with Kingdom values through disengagement, abstention, or by positioning ourselves alongside the mindlessly entertained masses.
 To consume without reflection is to be part of the problem, and to shelter and insulate is retreat.

 Young people won't engage the world through a scriptural lens--or transform it with the gospel--unless we train them to engage both the Bible and culture for themselves.
 Media literacy is tool that can help young believers put their faith into practice and grow them into people who will infuse the world with the grace of God.